TheSuperJez/clojure-react-notification-system/README.md

 # clojure-react-notification-system
-Clojure and React notification System
+Clojure and React notification System, you can use the UI to send notifications to users depending on the channel they're registered.

 **Run Backend**